-Both sites offer cheap bookings with a caveat — there’s something of a guess factor involved when using either one because you’re bidding on hotel rooms and won’t find out the name of the hotel you wind up selecting until after you pay non-refundable money.
+Both sites offer cheap bookings with a caveat — there’s something of a guessing game involved when using either one because won’t find out the name of the hotel you wind up selecting until after you pay non-refundable money.

 That might be a no-go for a lot of people.

-Fortunately, there’s a workaround that might allow you to figure out what hotel you’ll likely get before you book.
+Fortunately, there are workarounds allow you to figure out what hotel you’ll likely get before you book.

-Take the guesswork out of booking Priceline and Hotwire
+Take the guesswork out of booking on Priceline and Hotwire

 Let’s say you’re interested in the five-star hotel — which at $592 (a 28% discount) is admittedly very pricey!
 But for the sake of argument, let’s say that’s the one.